Lars Skjølaas

 Lars Skjølaas (14 August 1933 – 21 July 2011) was a Norwegian politician for the Labour Party.

 He was born in Fluberg and grew up in Hov, and spent his professional career as a managing director.
 His father Bernt Skjølaas was a longtime mayor.

-Skjølaas was a member of Søndre Land municipal council, chaired Søndre Land Labour Party, and from 1976 to 1999 he was a member of Oppland county council.
+Skjølaas was a member of the municipal council of Søndre Land Municipality, chaired Søndre Land Labour Party, and from 1976 to 1999 he was a member of Oppland county council.
 He was deputy county mayor from 1986 to 1992 and county mayor from 1992 to 1999.
 He served as a deputy representative to the Parliament of Norway from Oppland during the term 1977–1981.
 In total he met during 5 days of parliamentary session.